enlight/dbgmits/README.md

 Test
 ====
 Before running the tests for the first time you'll need to generate the target executable used by the tests.
+Unfortunately, while the target executable can be built on Windows the current setup will build it with MSVC and the generated debug information will be unreadable by LLDB and GDB, which in turn means that most of the tests won't run properly.
 The target executable is built via the node-gyp module, which currently expects to have access to the Node.js development headers, so if you haven't done so previously you can ask node-gyp to download and unpack the required files by running:
 ```
 node-gyp install
 ```